 'How it all Began...'

 SWFTA exists today as the largest regional film archive in the UK and as the official moving image archive for the SW.
-The core collection comprises of the combined production and programme libraries of both Westward Television and TSW (Television South West).
-All rights to the collection is owned by SWFTA, which is unique for an archive repository which traditionally exists as a custodian for other people's material.
-The reason for this is revealed when exploring the history of the archive and its connection to its core collection.
+The collections comprise of the combined production and programme libraries of Westward Television and TSW (Television South West).
+All rights to the collection are owned by SWFTA, which is unique for an archive repository which traditionally exists as a custodian for other people's material.
+The reason for this is revealed when exploring the history of the archive and its connection to its collections.

 Westward went on air on 29th April 1961 and was the first regional ITV station in the South West.
 In those days there were only two channels - the BBC and ITV.
 In our multi-channel age this now seems hard to believe.